Are ICECO Refrigerator/Freezers One Of The Best You Can Buy? The VL60D Reviewed

-FULL disclosure: ICECO sent us a VL60D refrigerator/freezer to review.
+FULL disclosure: ICECO sent us a VL60D refrigerator/freezer to do an ICECO review.

 We accepted because we prefer hands-on experience with the products we review and recommend, and we can't buy them ALL.

-That said, we ALWAYS give you our un-paid and un-swayed opinion of any given product.
+That said, we ALWAYS give you our un-paid and un-swayed review of any given product.

 We NEVER accept money in exchange for reviews.